Spuriosity1/Spuriosity1.github.io/_posts/2022-06-20-ParisGlutenFree.md

 **Gemini**

 A chain of mid-range Italian restaurants.
-The menu will not exactly surprise you - pasta nd pizza.
-They can use gluten free pasta, and offer gluten free pizza bases (with a d"may contain traces" disclaimer).
-Tourist vibes: it has a kids' menu.
+They can use gluten free pasta, and offer gluten free pizza bases (with a "may contain traces" disclaimer).
+Useful to know about if you need a place to eat, but probably not a destination in its own right.
 [2]

 **Little Nonna**

 A dedicated gluten free Italian restaurant.
+[2, 6]

+**Manicaretti**

+100% gluten free.
+Fresh salads, pasta, arancini - all the good stuff.
+[6]

+**Alla Mano**

+"In hand".
+A 100% gluten free place, run by the people behind Manicaretti.
+Selection of hand-eating focussed foods includes panzerotti (large fried dumpling) and suppli [6]

+**Mimi**

+100% gluten free Neapolitan food, serving house made pasta.
+[6]

+**Tasca Bio**

+100% gluten free, informal pasta and pizza with outdoor seating.
+[2, 6]

+**Gusto Italia 218 / Giacomo**

+Though not a dedicated gluten free place, their gluten free pasta is house made and certified free of cross contamination.
+[6]

+**IDA**

+"semi-gastronomic," trendy place.
+You can only order the Chef's menu, which seems to be excellent.
+[6]

+**La Scuderia del Mulino**

+Specialise in all things pizza.
+[6]

+**Piccola Strada**

+[6]

+**Baffo**

+Tuscan fine dining with a menu that shifts every three days.

+## Not Italian

 **Nous**

 A chain of fun, fresh looking foods.
+[2]

 **Soya cantine Bio**

 As worthy as it sounds.
+[2]

 # Ice cream

+**Berthillon**

-**Berthillon** is a famous café situated on one of the two islands in the middle of the Seine, serving gelato, cocktails and coffee late into the night.
+A famous café situated on one of the two islands in the middle of the Seine, serving gelato, pastries, cocktails and coffee late into the night.
 Their ice creams and sorbets do not contain any gluten ingredients, but the ice creams suffer from the dreaded "may contain traces" disclaimer.
 Sorbets are 100% safe though.
+They have two shops - one by the river that you can sit at, the other (a block away) is a wood-paneled tearoom.

+**Grom**

-**Grom** has gluten free cones.
+Supposedly has gluten free cones.
 [5]

 # Sources